German industry body fears French interventionism

 Hanover is the world's largest industrial trade fair, with around 5,000 companies from 69 countries registered for this year's event.
 Of that, around 500 exhibitors are from China, the partner country of the fair.

-The organizers hope the fair will attract around 200,000 visitors, up from 150,000 at the last fair two years ago, when the ash cloud prevented many visitors from travelling.
+The organisers hope the fair will attract around 200,000 visitors, up from 150,000 at the last fair two years ago, when the ash cloud prevented many visitors from travelling.

 (Reporting by Jan C. Schwartz.; Writing by Victoria Bryan.
 Editing by Jane Merriman)